 Buses to Kotor

-Tourists using buses to travel around the region will find several Kotor bus routes.
+Tourists using buses to travel around the Balkans will find several Kotor bus routes.
 The bus station in Kotor is south of the city, just a short 10-minute walk from the Old Town (but it looks like you’ve walked back in time!).

 Getting Around Kotor

 The best way to get around Kotor Old Town is on your own two feet – but public buses can be used to get to nearby destinations (like Perast, Tivat, Budva and Risan).
+Another option is to use the convenient Hop On Hop Off Kotor Bus.
+Book your tickets!

 Where To Stay in Kotor

-We think Old Town Kotor, Montenegro is the best place to stay (but you will hear a lot of church bells!).
-Visitors have a choice of Old Town hotels and Kotor Airbnb apartments.
+We think Old Town Kotor, Montenegro is the best place to stay, but you will hear a lot of church bells!
+Visitors have a choice of Old Town Hotels and Kotor Airbnb Apartments.

 Kotor Hotels